She is a mom, wife, and passionate believer that Jesus changes everything.

 God knows our situation, culture, mistrust in Him and much more.
 And He still calls.
 Calls us to remember just who He is.
 Who is on our side.
 Who loves us.

 We get into tizzies left and right.
-God knows this about us and provides us another option; a option to stop and remember who it is that walks with us.
+God knows this about us and provides us with another option; an option to stop and remember who it is that walks with us.
 An option to be still.

 Stopping takes trust.
 You must trust to stop and let go.